 The movie starts with a woman holding a live chicken and screaming at a river.
-From her monologue, I gathered that she’s been ridiculed by everyone in the village because of her inability to have a kid.
+From her monologue lets us know she’s been ridiculed by everyone in the village because of her inability to have a kid.
 So she’s come to the river goddess with an offer too good to refuse.

 And then tosses the chicken in the river.

 After the opening credits, we meet Nneka (Ndidi Obi).
 It’s never actually stated but Nneka is the kid that the river goddess gave the woman in the opening scene.
 Nneka is hanging out with her friend, Nkechi (Ngozi Ezeonu), and from the way they’re dressed, you can tell that they’re the 90s version of happening babes.
 They’re approached by a woman named Mrs Ogbonna who tells Nneka this:

 Nneka and Nkechi read Mrs Ogbonna for filth and she goes home to take matters up with her husband, Mr Ogbonna.
 He gaslights her by insulting her for attacking someone (Nneka) that has done nothing to her.
 Enraged, she calls him a:

 He slaps her across the face, expecting her to be quiet but she fights back and proceeds to whoop his philandering ass.